Include everybody. Create accessible content.

 Always combine automated testing with manual auditing.
 The reason for this is that some WCAG criteria are ambiguous.

-For example, automated tests can tell you if alternative text exists, but what they can’t do is understand the context.
+For example, automated accessibility tests can tell you if alternative text exists, but what they can’t do is understand the context.

 If you display an image of a banana, but your alt text says, “apple”, a computer cannot determine its context and therefore, whether it passes or fails.

-That said, a good platform will show you a list of all your alt text and allow you to manually review them fairly quickly.
+That said, a good platform will show you a list of all your alt text and allow you to manually review them quickly.

-What automated testing can do for you is find a broad range of issues quickly, across many thousands of web pages.
+What automated accessibility testing can do for you is find a broad range of issues quickly, across many thousands of web pages.

 It’s scalable, saves you time and money, and helps you find obvious accessibility issues before your users do.